SubtleScope/pywordle/README.md

     |_|    |___/
 ```

+## Bugs/Issues
+- There are known/minor issues that are being worked out
+  - Hard Mode B: After incorrect guesses, the counter stays at the number where the error occurred
+  - There are probably some other issues too

 ## Description
 - Wordle game written in Python 3
 - Cuttently uses the wordlist from the Stanford GraphBase (Public Domain)